DJAkbar/cloudy-a/README.md

 Some things should be set-up already:
 + Python and pigpio installed on the Raspberry Pi
 + An internet connection (if you’re not using WIFI make sure to have a cable that’s long enough)
 + A WeatherUnderground API key and your location to append the link for the request.
 For more information see [here](https://github.com/InitialState/wunderground-sensehat/wiki/Part-1.-How-to-Use-the-Wunderground-API)
+*Dark Sky is now suggested as a free alternative for Weather Underground

 So what do you need:
 + Raspberry Pi (obviously)